About the awards

-The scheme comprises four award categories in which companies are rewarded for management practices, products, processes and international co-operation activities that contribute to economic and social development without detriment to the environment.
+The scheme comprises five award categories in which companies are rewarded for management practices, products, processes and international co-operation and business and biodiversity activities that contribute to economic and social development without detriment to the environment.

 To be eligible for the European Business Awards for the Environment, companies must first succeed in their national award schemes, which are organised throughout Europe every year.